excid3/prologger/README.md

 Do it using pip.
 There is a requirements.txt file in the repository. use that to install requirements.

-Here is a blog post summarizing the findings
+Here is a blog post summarizing how its done.

 see http://www.mahdiyusuf.com/post/5282169518/beginners-guide-easy-install-pip-and-virtualenv